mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_DYNAMIC_AND_SESSION_RULES")}}
   - : The maximum number of combined dynamic and session scoped rules an extension can add.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_ENABLED_STATIC_RULESETS")}}
-  - : The maximum number of static `Rulesets` an extension can enable.
+  - : The maximum number of static rulesets an extension can enable.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_REGEX_RULES")}}
   - : The maximum number of regular expression rules that an extension can add.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_STATIC_RULESETS")}}
-  - : The maximum number of static `Rulesets` an extension can specify as part of the [`"rule_resources"`](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/rule_resources) manifest key.
+  - : The maximum number of static rulesets an extension can specify as part of the [`declarative_net_request.rule_resources`](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/declarative_net_request) manifest key.
 - {{WebExtAPIRef("declarativeNetRequest.SESSION_RULESET_ID")}}
   - : The ruleset ID for the session-scoped rules added by the extension.